jperez3/taccoform-modules/vendors/aws/vpc/nat-instance/README.md

 }
 ```

-- Creates a vpc with:
+- Creates a VPC with:
   - name: `main-prod`
   - CIDR: `10.45.0.0/16`
   - Private Subnets: `10.45.0.0/19` + `10.45.32.0/19`